 Why is the Hydrosphere Important?

-We rarely think about the role of the planet that keeps us alive and takes the hydrosphere for granted.
+We rarely think about the role of the planet that keeps us alive and take the hydrosphere for granted.
 The major importance of the hydrosphere is that water sustains various life forms and plays an important role in ecosystems and regulating the atmosphere.
 Hydrosphere covers all water present on the Earth’s surface.
-It involves saltwater, freshwater, and frozen water along with groundwater and water in the lower levels of the atmosphere.
+It involves saltwater, freshwater, and frozen water, along with groundwater and water in the lower levels of the atmosphere.
 The following are the functions of a hydrosphere.

 Water is the most important part of living cells

 Humans use water in many ways.
 Drinking water is the most obvious use, but it is also used for domestic purposes like washing and cleaning and in industries.
-Water is also utilized in generating electricity through hydropower.
+Water is also utilised in generating electricity through hydropower.

 Water provides habitat